Lake house wall art

 Let color do some of the work.

-Use blue-green water, warm sunset light, moss, clay banks, flowers, or wildlife to connect the art to textiles, wood tones, rugs, and the view outside.
+Use blue-green water, warm sunset light, moss, clay banks, flowers, or wildlife to connect the art to textiles, wood tones, rugs, and the way the room already lives near water.

 For homes and rentals